Lost Money In Eargo, Inc.?

-Eargo, Inc. shares plummeted 68% on Thursday, September 23, 2021 after admitting the previous day in an SEC filing that the company was facing a criminal investigation by the federal government.
-In response to the investigation, Eargo was also withdrawing its financial guidance for the rest of 2021.
-Gibbs Law Group is investigating a potential Eargo Securities Class Action Lawsuit on behalf of investors who lost money in Eargo, Inc. (EAR) .
+Shares of recent IPO Eargo, Inc. dropped another 5% on intraday trading Tuesday, September 28, 2021 after admitting in an SEC filing on Wednesday, September 24 that the company was facing a criminal investigation by the federal government.
+In the filing, Eargo also withdrew its financial guidance for the rest of 2021, resulting in Eargo shares plummeting 68% to a record low of $6.86 on Thursday, September 25.
+Gibbs Law Group continues to investigate a potential Eargo Securities Class Action Lawsuit on behalf of investors who lost money in Eargo, Inc. (EAR) .

 On Wednesday, September 22, 2021, hearing aid company Eargo disclosed in an SEC filing that it was the target of a criminal investigation by the U.S. Department of Justice (DOJ).
 Eargo said the investigation was concerning "insurance reimbursement claims" it had submitted on behalf of "customers covered by federal employee health plans."